 Before submitting your idea, please make sure that you have filled out your profile in full.
 To do so please visit the Manage Profile page by clicking on the link on the front page of the Eidos Challenges Sandbox.
-It is also recommended that you read through the Frequently Asked Questions prior to submitting.
+It is also recommended that you read through the Frequently Asked Questions and agree to the Challenge Terms and Conditions prior to submitting.

 Submitting your idea

 To submit your idea, click on the “Submit Your Idea” image on the Eidos Challenges Sandbox.
 Once the Idea Management Page loads, select the purple “Add New” button.
 The submission form will load questions which will need to be answered during submission.